Malamute First Aid Kit

 This is a list of things you might consider for your dog's First Aid Kit.
 Some items require a veterinary prescription, and the cooperation of your vet to get.
 However, if you can have them on hand, they can save you precious time getting to a vet or to treat a minor but uncomfortable condition.
-Especially with the prescription medicines, consult your veteriarian for dosages and before treatment.
+Many vets, once they realize you are a responsible and knowledgeable owner, will help you get a stash of common medicines for those times you can't get to the vet immediately.
+Especially with the prescription medicines, always consult your veteriarian for dosages and before treatment.
 If your dog requires specific medications, make sure you have an ample supply on hand.
 This would also be adequate as a disaster preparedness kit as well.

 Bare minimum: